Crafting an Equity Minded Ethos

 Section 1: Starting Assumptions About People

 The starting point for this assignment is to examine the assumptions we hold.
 Assumptions are an indelible part of the way we make sense of the world.
-It does us no favors to ignore them or attempt to eliminate them.
+It does us no favor to ignore them or attempt to eliminate them.
 But there is value in examining them.

 Reflect on your starting assumptions by considering these questions: